MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Remove-MpPreference.md

 ```

 ### -DisableEmailScanning
-Remove whether Windows Defender parses the mailbox and mail files, according to their specific format, in order to analyze mail bodies and attachments.
+Indicates that the cmdlet removes whether Windows Defender parses the mailbox and mail files, according to their specific format, in order to analyze mail bodies and attachments.

 ```yaml
 Type: SwitchParameter